Backflow prevention

 - install vacuum breakers on threaded faucets and hose connections around your home.
 These devices are inexpensive and are available at hardware stores.

-The following companies are registered with the City of Waterloo to work in compliance with our Backflow Prevention Bylaw.
+The following contractors are registered with the City of Waterloo to work in compliance with our Backflow Prevention Bylaw.